sowrensen/svg-avatar-generator/README.md

   🧺
 - [x] Doesn't have any binary dependency, so nothing needs to be installed on server. 🗃️
 - [x] Supports gradient background. 🦜
-- [x] Supports random gradients based on presets. 🦚
+- [x] Supports random gradients based on defined presets in config. 🦚
 - [x] Ability to customize initials. ✍🏼

 ## Requirements